simon-ritchie/apysc/docs_src/source/sprite.md

 ## graphics attribute interfaces

 The `Sprite` instance has the `graphics` attribute, and you can draw each vector graphic with it.
-For example, the following code will draw the cyan color rectangle.
+For example, the following code draws the cyan color rectangle.

 ```py
 # runnable